 Our offer to students and parents comprises two parts: the core provision accessible to all, and a progressive curriculum of optional learning experiences.
 This means that students have access to quality sources of independent and impartial advice whenever they need it and are exposed to a range of opportunities for personal growth.

 One-to-one career appointments: all students and their families may make appointments to talk to the Careers team about any issues relating to qualifications or post-school options.
 This can be through self-referral, the pastoral team or following identification of an interest by a specific department.

 Work experience: in Year 11, all students undertake work experience for at least one week after their GCSEs.
-The Careers Department can offer help to students who are looking for placements, whilst parents and alumni networks are also useful.
+Students are encouraged to be pro-active by approaching companies independently or drawing upon their friends and family networks to find a placement.
+The Careers Department can also advise and guide students on finding placements by utilising Latymer’s parent and alumni network.

 Ad hoc career support: parents and alumni provide bespoke advocacy and support for specific areas of interest.

 Monthly lunchtime talks: this series of talks by speakers from the Latymer community and external organisations covers a wide variety of areas such as medicine, engineering, advertising and marketing, finance, IT, publishing, TV production and development aid.